netfantom-spb/boilerplate-nestjs-typeorm-pino/src/bolireplate/README.md

 * Add boilerplate/utils/sleep
 * Fix build - ignore the "scrips" folder
 * Remove the 'test' tag from Swagger (global)
+*TODO*
+* Check for eslint using
+* Add "@typescript-eslint/no-floating-promises": "error" to eslint

 ### Version 1.12
 * Remove rabbitmq provisioning and enums